proximummax/Shooter/README.md

 * Dependency Injection: VContainer is used to make runtime dependencies explicit and keep object graph creation in the composition layer.
 * Assembly Definitions: `Core`, `Combat`, `Gameplay`, `UI`, and `Composition` assemblies define dependency direction and reduce accidental coupling.
 * Composition over Inheritance: Gameplay systems are built from focused components, executors, presenters, factories, and definitions instead of deep base-class hierarchies.
+* MVP-style Presentation: UI and session-facing flows use presenters to keep Unity views thin and move state decisions, subscriptions, and coordination into testable classes.
 * ScriptableObject Configuration: Gameplay content is data-driven so tuning can change independently of runtime behavior.
 * Explicit Ownership: Factories own pooled projectile, enemy, and hit-effect creation so callers do not manage prefab setup or release rules.
 * Runtime Validation: Scene references and content definitions are checked during composition to fail early with actionable errors.